Genuine Faux Farm

 Most of our chickens are processed as whole chickens.
 We also process younger,smaller chickens.
 Weight is typically between 3 lbs and 6 lbs, with an average between 4.5 and 5 pounds.
 If you wish to have a chicken cut up into frying pieces, we can include this in our order to the processor.
 Price is usually $1 more than a whole chicken.

 We sell our birds locally - which we are defining as (roughly) a 50 mile radius of our home.
 This includes areas such as Waterloo, Cedar Falls, Waverly, Sumner, Oelwein, New Hampton, etc. If you live outside this radius we won't say no if you see us at a farmers' market and we have chickens available.
 And, of course, friends and family have special exemptions.
 But, we also encourage you to find a way to locate and encourage a grower that is local to you.

 Preparing Our Meat Birds

-Interested in chickens in 2010?
+Interested in chickens?
 Email us to inquire.
 We already have a waiting list started!

 The Genuine Faux Farm participated in Practical Farmers of Iowa's Cooperator Program in 2009 by participating in a broiler research project.
 Our spring flock consisted of 100 Freedom Rangers and 100 Black Broilers.
 Bird weights and food amounts were tracked and processed weights were recorded.
 A summary of our results follow (more detail will be placed elsewhere on our site):